waynodiablo/Oystercard/node/ajax_introduction.md

 });
 ```

 Note that we are using the real Github API endpoint here, but we could just as easily be sending the AJAX request to an API of own creation.
+And in fact if we end up hitting the Github API [rate limit](https://developer.github.com/v3/#rate-limiting) it might be easier to just hit our own creation.

 Anyhow, what do we need to do in the AJAX callback here?
 We need to merge the data coming from the remote API with the HTML that we have.
 We could grab html elements and append or prepend things to do them but it's going to get messy.